shmuelzon/esp32-ble2mqtt/README.md

 Modify the [configuration file](#configuration) to fit your environment, build and flash (make sure to modify the serial device your ESP32 is connected to):

 ```bash
 idf.py flash -p /dev/ttyS1
 ```

-You can get the TTY of your device (on linux) by running `dmesg | grep tty` and then plugging in your device, and running the command again.
-You are looking for a line similar to: `usb 3-2: cp210x converter now attached to ttyUSB0`.

 ## Remote Logging